VB6Hobbyst7/expert-excel-sdk/README.md

 --------------------------
 ### Loading the Excel Add-in
-1. Download the `Boonnano.xlam` file from the [Boonlogic Github page](https://github.com/boonlogic/expert-excel-sdk/blob/master/Boonnano.xlam)
+1. Download the `Boonnano.xlam` file from the [Boonlogic Github page](https://github.com/boonlogic/expert-excel-sdk/)
 1. If it is not already added, activate the Developer tab in Excel.
-For instructions on how to do this go [here](https://support.office.com/en-us/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45)
+[For instructions on how to do this, go here](https://support.office.com/en-us/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45)

 2. From the Developer tab, select the option with a gear icon, labelled Excel Add-ins.